davejonesbkk/pycrawler/README.md

  - Checking for both relative and full path internal links

+ - Test that each page can resolve *before* crawling it

  - Use threads to simultaneously crawl many pages

- - Using multiprocessing with Threadpool
+ - Using multiprocessing with Threadpool to also speed up crawling

  - User agents, waits and ip proxying to avoid being blocked